janosh/elementari/extensions/vscode/readme.md

 # MatterViz VS Code Extension

-**MatterViz** is a powerful Visual Studio Code extension for visualizing and analyzing crystal structures and molecular dynamics (MD) trajectories directly in the editor to speed up typical materials science/computational chemistry workflows.
+**MatterViz** offers a VSCode extension for rendering crystal structures and molecular dynamics (MD) or geometry optimization trajectories directly in the editor to speed up typical materials science/computational chemistry workflows.

 ## ✨ Features